Lewis N. Clark Umbrella Review

-The Lewis N Clark is an umbrella that you will be stoked to take with you on your myriad travels and adventures, urban, suburban, and even out in the wild.
+The Lewis N. Clark is an automatic umbrella that you will be pleased to take with you on your various travels and adventures, whether they are urban, suburban, or even out into the wild.

 Ease of Transport

-The Lewis N Clark is impressively durable despite all of its moving parts.
-It has sturdy metal ribs, a 3-fold chrome-plated steel shaft, and lightweight and flexible fiberglass tips.
-This was a feature common to the more durable-but-affordable umbrellas in this review: the fiberglass bends back into place much better than metal, so having fiberglass for the whole frame of the umbrella is best, but the tips (the third and outermost leg of the collapsible models) are the most important.
+The Lewis suffers in this metric.
+It has decently sturdy metal ribs, a 3-fold chrome-plated steel shaft, and lightweight and flexible fiberglass tips.
+The fiberglass bends back into place much better than metal, so having fiberglass for the whole frame of the umbrella is best, but the tips (the third and outermost leg of the collapsible models) are the most important.

-An interesting and related side note: when closing the button to collapse the canopy, if we then decided to redeploy manually (without collapsing the telescoping shaft and hitting the button again), the canopy would not lock into place.
+An interesting and related side note: when collapsing the canopy, if we then decided to redeploy manually (without collapsing the telescoping shaft and hitting the button again), the canopy would not lock into place.
 Additionally, if we wanted to deploy the canopy manually, the shaft would not extend and the canopy would, again, not lock into place.
-This makes the product heavily reliant on that button for use.
-We were grateful it seemed smooth and durable, but concerned for the longevity of those features.
+This makes the product heavily reliant on the button for use.
+We are grateful it seems to be smooth and durable enough but concerned for the longevity of such automatic features.

 Ease of Use

-The Lewis N Clark is simple, light, and compact.
-It looks like a fairly standard, store-bought umbrella, but it holds up and performs far better.
-It is well-made and easy to use, with no-frills, and it that provides some of the best rain protection for its compact size and light weight.
-And priced under $20, there is no wonder this is exceedingly popular among travelers.
+The Lewis N. Clark is simple and compact.
+It looks like a fairly standard, store-bought umbrella, but it performs well in regards to ease of transport and ease of use.
+The durability is just plain average, and the style is a bit hit or miss, but it's a great deal for its size and weight ratio.
+And with the low price, there is no wonder this is exceedingly popular among travelers.